Jack Stretton: Burton Albion

 On 28 February 2025, Stretton joined League One side Burton Albion on a short-term deal until the end of the season.
 He departed the club at the end of his short-term deal.

 Morecambe

 On 19 June 2025, Stretton joined National League side Morecambe as manager Derek Adams' first signing of the summer.

 Drogheda United

-On 28 August 2025, Stratton signed for League of Ireland Premier Division club Drogheda United.
+On 28 August 2025, Stratton signed for League of Ireland Premier Division club Drogheda United until the end of their season in November.

+Truro City

+On 15 January 2026, Stretton signed for National League side Truro City.

 International career

 Stretton has represented Scotland at U19 level.